flongo/atpackager/doc/visitors.md

 In the first case, the method [`createHash`](http://devdocs.io/node/crypto#crypto_crypto_createhash_algorithm) is used, and the value of the configuration property `hash` is passed as is.

-The second case occurs if the value of this property resolves to `"murmur3"`, __and has precedence__ (so if ever one day this is supported by Node.js, the npm package will still take care of it).
+The second case occurs if the value of this property resolves to `"murmur3"`.
 In this case, the method `murmur3` is used.

 In both cases, the content of the file is given as is to compute the hash.
-This content is read using the utility [`grunt .file.read`](http://gruntjs.com/api/grunt.file#grunt.file.read), with an `encoding` set to [`null`](http://devdocs.io/javascript/global_objects/null): raw data is used, to be sure to have unique hashes regarding the actual content (binary) of the file.
+This content is read using the utility [`grunt.file.read`](http://gruntjs.com/api/grunt.file#grunt.file.read), with an `encoding` set to [`null`](http://devdocs.io/javascript/global_objects/null): raw data is used, to be sure to have unique hashes regarding the actual content (binary) of the file.